deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 (field `"type"`) labeled "echo" (field `"label"`) and that the command ran by this task is `echo Hello` (field `"command"`).

-You can try to run it right away, by opening the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and selecting `Tasks: Run task` (start typing and select it when it shows up).
+You can try to run it right away, by opening the command palette ([k:Ctrl+Shift+P:]) and selecting `Tasks: Run task` (start typing and select it when it shows up).
 Then, choose `echo` in the dropdown.
 At this point, you'll be presented with one more dropdown, asking you to `Select for which kind of errors and warnings to scan the task output`.
 In the options below, select `Never scan the task output for this task`.
 You'll notice that a new field gets added to our task object in the `tasks.json` file: `"problemMatcher": []`.
 This field is used to tell VS Code how to parse errors in the output of the task in order to put red squiggles under the appropriate places in your code.
-It's a bit of a pain to configure properly, and we don't need it anyway, since Clangd already handles red squiggles for us. `"problemMatcher": []` basically corresponds to "no problem matcher", so we're clear on that end.
+It's a bit of a pain to configure properly, and we don't need it anyway, since Clangd already handles red squiggles for us.
+`"problemMatcher": []` basically corresponds to "no problem matcher", so we're clear on that end.
 Finally, you should have noticed that `Hello` was printed in your terminal.
 This means the task worked!
 Run it once again, and notice that VS Code no longer pesters you about scanning the output for problems -- because the task is now configured to do nothing about that.

 Printing `Hello` in the terminal seems a bit silly, but we're going to tweak this task so that it compiles our code for us.
 No more typing in the terminal!
 You can go ahead and perform the following replacements in the task object: